-Within some organisations, the CDO and CIO roles can become blurred if they don't have a clear division of responsibilities.
-Clear reporting lines are also critical.
+Within some organisations, the CDO and CIO roles can become blurred if they don't have a clear division of responsibilities, so clear reporting lines are also critical.

-Dependent on the sector a CDO can implement digital transformation which can free a CIO’s time to focus on operating IT.
+Dependent on the sector, a CDO can implement digital transformation initiatives - freeing up a CIO’s time to focus on IT operations and infrastructure.

 In some companies, the CIO and a CDO are clearly defined and understood by their fellow executives.